 Gas and Electricity Markets Authority

 Great Britain's gas and electricity markets are regulated by the Gas and Electricity Markets Authority (GEMA), which consists of a panel of individuals appointed by the Secretary of State.
 GEMA is entirely independent from government and has no stakeholder involvement, neither in GEMA's regulatory nor operational decisions.
 The powers and duties of GEMA are set out in a range of statutes, including the Gas Act, the Electricity Act, the Utilities Act 2000 (the Utilities Act), the Competition Act 1998, the Enterprise Act 2002 (the Enterprise Act) and the Energy Acts of 2004, 2008, 2010 and 2011.
+As a result of Brexit and onshored (retained) EU legislation, the role of GEMA has been expanded to cover new functions (for instance, roles that had previously been carried out by the EU Agency for the Cooperation of Energy Regulators (ACER) have been reassigned to GEMA).
 The day-to-day administration of GEMA's functions are carried out by the Office of Gas and Electricity Markets (Ofgem), which was formed from the amalgamation of the Office of Gas Regulation and the Office of Electricity Regulation in November 2000.
 GEMA defines Ofgem's strategy, sets policy priorities and makes decisions on a wide range of regulatory matters, including price control and enforcement.

 The objectives of GEMA are set out in Sections 4AA to 4D of the Gas Act and Sections 3A to 3F of the Electricity Act.
 The principal objective of GEMA is to protect the interests of existing and future customers.
 This objective includes promoting the lowering of energy prices, the handling of complaints against suppliers and the protection of vulnerable customers, as well as the broader interests of customers, such as the reduction of greenhouse gases, the security of supply of gas and electricity, contributing to the achievement of sustainable development or the improvement of efficiency and quality of services.
 Furthering the principal objective of protecting customers' interests may, whenever appropriate, also include fostering effective competition.
 For this reason, GEMA has concurrent authority with the Competition and Markets Authority (CMA), the role and powers of which are discussed in detail below.
 Further, GEMA's duties also include ensuring that licence holders are capable of financing their activities, a function that is of increasing importance in regulated markets (particularly price-controlled networks and, more recently, supply markets).